Kozaburo Akasaka

-Kozaburo Akasaka (born 1984) is a Japanese‐born fashion designer and founder of the label Kozaburo.
-He is recognized for blending Japanese craftsmanship and Western tailoring.
+Kozaburo Akasaka (born 1984) is a Japanese fashion designer and the founder of the New York-based menswear label Kozaburo.
+He won the LVMH Special Prize in 2017, and was a finalist for the CFDA/Vogue Fashion Fund in 2023.

 Early life and education

-Akasaka was born and raised in Tokyo, Japan, and initially studied philosophy at Toyo University.
-He later earned a First-Class BFA in Menswear from Central Saint Martins in 2011, and completed an MFA in Fashion Design at Parsons School of Design in 2016.
+Akasaka was born and raised in Tokyo, Japan.
+He initially studied philosophy at Toyo University, leaving in his final year to pursue fashion.
+He earned a first-class BFA in Menswear from Central Saint Martins in 2011, and completed an MFA in Fashion Design at Parsons School of Design in 2016.